drooryck/distributed-systems/grpc-app/readme.md

   - **Recipient**
   - **Message content**
   - **Delivery status**
-- Messages sent while the recipient is offline are marked as **"sent while away"**, ensuring delivery when they log back in.
+- Messages sent while the recipient is offline are marked as **"sent while away"**, ensuring delivery when they log back in can happen manually.
-- Uses a **threading model**, where each connected client is handled in a separate thread with a separate action queue.
 - Implements a **request-response model**, where clients send requests (e.g., `"send_message"`, `"fetch_away_msgs"`, `"delete_account"`), and the server responds with data or status updates.
+This corresponds to the "simple gRPC" paradigm.
-- The server processes actions using a **queue per client**.
+- The server processes actions using one thread per action it does at a time.
-- **Concurrency control:** Implements a **coarse-grained locking mechanism**, where basically a server can handle one client action at a time, but does not need to finish one user's action queue before moving on.
+- **Concurrency control:** Implements a **coarse-grained locking mechanism**, where basically a server can handle requests in any order it wants.
 - **Security:** Passwords are **hashed using SHA-256** before transmission on the client side.
 Clients are responsible for hashing their passwords.
 ### The Client